madhurijetty/KBS_TermProject/README.md

 - function - Consulting, Engineering, Research, Sales etc.
 - fraudulent - target variable - Classification attribute.

-### Generally, EDA is useful for:
+#### B.Tentative plan for analysis on GCP

+##### Explratory Data Analysis
-- Delving into data
+- We will use Cloud AutoML Delving into data
-- Examining important interrelationships between attributes
+- Examine important interrelationships between attributes
-- Identifying interesting subsets of the observations
+- Identify interesting subsets of the observations
 - Develop an initial idea of possible associations amongst the predictors, as well as between the predictors and the target variable.<br>

-### Tentative plan for analysis on GCP

-#### Preprocessing Phase
+##### Preprocessing Phase
 - In this phase, First we'll try to find out which columns has null values in the dataset.
 - Then we will fill the missing values of the columns in the dataset.
 - We'll also look for outliers and try to remove them.
-- After that we'll check the correlation between the features (columns) to find out the most relevant features for the prediction.<br/>
+- After that we'll check the correlation between the features (columns) to find out the most relevant features for the prediction.
+- Using Google Cloud Dataflow, Google Dataprep, and Google Dataproc we will be cleaning and pre-procssing the dataset for better           analysis.

-#### Dashboard for Users and Dashboard for Data Engineers
+##### Dashboard for Users and Dashboard for Data Engineers
 - We'll create two different dashboards one for our main audience/users i.e students or job-seekers and the other for Data Engineers.
 - Dashboard for users will be more simplified and clear so that users would be able to understand it easily.
 - Dashboard for Data Engineers will be detail oriented so that data engineers would be able to find specific jobs.

+##### GCP processing - ML
+- After cleaning the data and placing it in proper storage, we will start training dataset to run on AI platform.
+- Since most of the features are categorical, we will be using classification models for the prediction.
+- We will use differet models such as logistic regression and NLP prediction models to predict the the fake job posings.

+##### Evaluation of Results
+- After training and building the models we will use AutoML Natural Langiage which provide and aggregate set of evaluation metrics how     well the model performs overall.
+- We will use precision and recall to measure how well the model is capturing information, and how much it's leaving out.
+- We will use confusion matrix that represents the percentage of times each label wll predicted in the training set during evaluation.
+- We will also use Mean Absolute error and mean squared rror to measure the distance between the predicted sentiment value and the         actual sentiment value.

+##### Steps for production Model
+- To train and build the model we will use AutoML Natural Language UI.
-- Users dashboard contains
+-